-Degree Requirements Additional 60 credits as approved by TRU-OL, including 45 upper-level credits, with a grade point average (GPA) of 2.0, are required as follows: General Education Requirements (15 credits with up to 9 upper-level credits) (may be met with lower-level or upper-level university courses; refer to page 102 for disciplines) 3 credits in English [university-level composition and literature, e.g. TRU-OL's ENGL 1001 or 1021 (previously ENGL 100 or 102)] 3 credits in humanities (generally upper-level) 3 credits in economics [generally ECON 1901 (previously ECON 200)] 3 credits in natural science (generally upper-level) 3 credits in arts and science elective (may be upper-level) Management Requirements (21 credits with minimum 12 upper-level credits) BBUS 3431, Introduction to Marketing (3) (previously ADMN 250) BBUS 3621, Analytical Decision Making (3) (previously ADMN 362) BBUS 3661, Strategic Human Resource Management (3) (previously ADMN 366) Business development course, e.g. MNGT 1701, Doing Business in Canada (3) (previously BUSM 100)or BBUS 4453, E-Business in a Competitive Environment (6) (previously ADMN 477) 6-9 credits of approved business and management electives Advanced Technical Requirements (15 upper-level credits) Appropriate courses currently offered by TRU-OL include some courses in computer studies (CMPT) [COMP 4079 and 4129 (previously CMPT 407 and 412) are excluded from this requirement].
+Bachelor of Technology (Technology Management) • Program is available to applicants residing in Canada or outside Canada This degree program provides technologists with the knowledge and skills necessary to become effective project leaders, supervisors and managers in organizations within a changing business and technical environment.
+Admission Requirements A two-year diploma in technology or its equivalent.
+Admission into the degree program is determined on the basis of previous studies, work experience and availability of suitable advanced technical specialty courses.
+Those with a standard diploma of technology receive a block transfer of 60 lower-level credits.
+Residency Requirements Minimum of 15 TRU credits (distance or on-campus).
+Degree Requirements Additional 60 credits as approved by TRU-OL, including 45 upper-level credits, with a grade point average (GPA) of 2.0, are required as follows: General Education Requirements (15 credits with up to 9 upper-level credits) (may be met with lower-level or upper-level university courses; refer to page 98 for disciplines) 3 credits in English [university-level composition and literature, e.g. TRU-OL's ENGL 1001 or 1021 (previously ENGL 100 or 102)] 3 credits in humanities (generally upper-level) 3 credits in economics [generally ECON 1901 (previously ECON 200)] 3 credits in natural science (generally upper-level) 3 credits in arts and science elective (may be upper-level) Management Requirements (21 credits with minimum 12 upper-level credits) BBUS 3431, Introduction to Marketing (3) (previously ADMN 250) BBUS 3621, Analytical Decision Making (3) (previously ADMN 362) BBUS 3661, Strategic Human Resource Management (3) (previously ADMN 366) Business development course, e.g. MNGT 1701, Doing Business in Canada (3) (previously BUSM 100) or BBUS 4751, New Venture Creation (3) 6-9 credits of approved business and management electives Advanced Technical Requirements (15 upper-level credits) Appropriate courses currently offered by TRU-OL include some courses in computer studies (CMPT) [COMP 4079 and 4129 (previously CMPT 407 and 412) are excluded from this requirement].
 Transfer of advanced technical courses offered on campus by TRU and other recognized institutions is also considered.
 Applied Projects (9 upper-level credits) 3 credits in research methods [e.g. BBUS 3481, Marketing Research (3) (previously ADMN 348)] or individually approved alternatives Minimum 6 credits in applied project management [e.g. normally, BBUS 4681, Leading Projects to Success (6) (previously ADMN 468)] or individually approved alternatives - Refer to the TRU-OL website or contact Student Services for program and new course updates. - Students are responsible for consulting with their TRU-OL program advisor to ensure all courses selected are appropriate for their program of study or to meet future educational goals.
 Students require a Letter of Permission before registering in a course (not listed in this calendar or on the TRU-OL website) at any other post-secondary institution to complete the credential.
 Students who proceed without approval may find that a course does not meet requirements and may be subject to transfer credit assessment fees.
+Check online at www.truopen.ca for the availability of the new Bachelor of Computing Science degree program.